PeriKonto/ABC_SMC4TranmissionModel/README.md

 I used the same scripts as in the toy examples on the wormsim for model testing.
-Use model generated data (using some pre defined transmission parameters), check if these parameter values can be recovered
+Used synthetic data (using some pre defined transmission parameters), check if these parameter values can be recovered

 Description: